japila-books/spark-sql-internals/docs/logical-optimizations/CostBasedJoinReorder.md

 apply(plan: LogicalPlan): LogicalPlan
 ```

-`apply` traverses the input link:spark-sql-LogicalPlan.adoc[logical plan] down and tries to <<reorder, reorder>> the following logical operators:
+`apply` traverses the input spark-sql-LogicalPlan.md[logical plan] down and tries to <<reorder, reorder>> the following logical operators:

-* link:spark-sql-LogicalPlan-Join.adoc[Join] for `CROSS` or `INNER` joins with a join condition
+* spark-sql-LogicalPlan-Join.md[Join] for `CROSS` or `INNER` joins with a join condition

-* link:spark-sql-LogicalPlan-Project.adoc[Project] with the above link:spark-sql-LogicalPlan-Join.adoc[Join] child operator and the project list of link:spark-sql-Expression-Attribute.adoc[Attribute] leaf expressions only
+* spark-sql-LogicalPlan-Project.md[Project] with the above spark-sql-LogicalPlan-Join.md[Join] child operator and the project list of spark-sql-Expression-Attribute.md[Attribute] leaf expressions only

 `apply` is part of the [Rule](../catalyst/Rule.md#apply) abstraction.